300+ Best Troll Names: Fantasy, Female, D&D & WoW Ideas

 Motivations and Goals

 Why does your troll guard that bridge, haunt that cave, or rule that mountain?
-Territory defense explains much troll behavior, but deeper motivations create richer characters.
+Territory defense explains much troll behavior, but better motivations make better characters.
 Perhaps the bridge troll is actually protecting a sacred site downstream.
 Maybe the cave troll lost his family to adventurers and now hates all surface-dwellers.
 The mountain king might be preserving ancient knowledge in his stone halls, making him a potential ally rather than inevitable enemy.

 Social Structure